CalARVRCourse/hw3-ar-tracking/README.md

 ### Deadline

-HW2 is due Friday 10/02/2020, 11:59PM.
+HW2 is due Tuesday 10/06/2020, 11:59PM.
 Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.